atul1503/Knowledge/Kotlin.md

     ```
     `Unit` means void.
 Here, this function returns void or nothing.
 It takes in an int variable but it also takes in a String.

-10. Lambda functions are just anonymous functions or functions without a name.
+10. Lambda functions are just anonymous functions.
 They are represented as:
     ```
     val myFunc : () -> Unit = { println("Hi) }
     ```
 11. The last expression in a function is returned by the function so there is no need of `return` keyword.
     ```
     val myFunc: () -> Int = { 5 } // 5 is returned.